 - The course will assist you to develop both practical and theoretical skills, in order to achieve your full potential as a child nurse and meet the Nursing and Midwifery Council (NMC) Standards.
 These include professional values, communication and interpersonal skills, nursing practice and decision making, and leadership, management and team working.

 - This challenging and intensive course comprises 50% theory and 50% practice, where you will undertake placements in a range of settings.
 The course consists of three stages, each comprising of a number of compulsory modules, where you will have the opportunity to study alongside students from the other fields of nursing.

-- You will be taught by Lecturers who are committed and passionate, as well as mentors who are research active and have extensive and varied experience in child nursing.
+- You will be taught by Lecturers who are committed and passionate, as well as practice supervisors and assessors who are research active and have extensive and varied experience in mental health nursing.

 - Teaching takes place in innovative and contemporary teaching and learning environments, including a fully equipped simulated ward.